drakkan/sftpgo/examples/php-activedirectory-http-server/README.md

 ];
 ```

-## Recommended Usage of Automatic Groups Mode (Limiting by Group Prefix):
+## Recommended Usage of Automatic Groups Mode (Limiting by Group Prefix)

 The `sftpgo-ldap-http-server` project is able to automatically create virtual folders for any groups your user is a memberof if the automatic mode is turned on.
 However, by having a specific set of allowed prefixes defined, you can limit things to just those groups that begin with the prefixes you've listed, which can be helpful.
 The prefix itself will be removed from the group name when added as a virtual folder for the user.